-- learning to develop an active and healthy lifestyle - developing skills in interpersonal relationships and positive values, attitudes and beliefs
+- learning to develop an active and healthy lifestyle - developing skills in interpersonal relationships and positive values, attitudes and beliefs - participation in regular physical activity including exercise, sports, games and gymnastics

 EDUCATIONAL ORGANISATION

 The Principal and Deputy Principals manage all the school's educational programs and administrative and organisational procedures across the school.
 They are actively involved with teachers and students in the educational, cultural, environmental and sporting programs at the school.
 They are available to discuss the welfare and learning needs of all students.